Plus, tell-tale signs of when you need a GP to check your skin.

 If you are concerned this method of skin protection will prevent you from meeting your vitamin D requirements don't be.

-Dr Michelle Woolhouse, Whole Medicine founder and principal GP, says vitamin D requirements are not as hard to achieve as people think.
+Dr Margaret Evers Whole Medicine owner and principal GP, says vitamin D requirements are not as hard to achieve as people think.

 "While sun exposure is important for good health, the harms of UV radiation in Australia far outweigh the risks of vitamin D deficiency," she says.